spdx/spdx-spec/README.md

 ### Building HTML

+Once all the spec and model files are ready, we will use MkDocs to put them together as a website.

-Execute a built-in dev-server that let you preview the specification:
+In side `spdx-spec/` directory, execute a built-in dev-server that let you preview the specification:

 ```shell
 mkdocs serve
 ```

-Building a static HTML site:
+Or building a static HTML site:

 ```shell
 mkdocs build
 ```

+## Configuring the website

+Inside `spdx-spec/` directory, there is a file `mkdocs.yml`.
+This is a configuration file for MkDocs.

+Files intended for display and linking in the navigation bar should be included in the `nav:` section.
+The order of filenames in this section determines their order on the navigation bar.